shneka-swamy/CollaborativeAR/README.md

 This repository contains the implementation used in the evaluation section of the following paper:

-Shneka Muthu Kumara Swamy, Mallesh M., Jacob C., Nick M.,
+Shneka M., Mallesh M., Jacob C., Nick M.,
 "SPARC: Proximity-aware Scheduling of AR Mapping and Cloud-based GenAI Upsampling for Efficient Multi-User,"
 ACM Multimedia Systems (MMSys), 2026.